-Treatment resistant depression is one of the most crippling and emotionally devastating conditions known to man.
+Treatment resistant depression is one of the most crippling and emotionally devastating conditions man can experience.
 The loss of hope in ever recovering from a disease that does not respond to conventional treatment and has hopelessness as one of its symptoms can lead to a deadly downward spiral.
 Many good medications have been developed to treat Major Depression over the years, but sometimes the disease can be too severe and the medicine does not work.
 Some intensive treatments, such as ECT, are very effective but have severe side effects.
 This leaves many patients seeking a better solution.
 This dire need for a better solution led to the development of TMS.

-The actual procedure involves delivering a sequence of magnetic pulses to the left lateral pre-frontal cortex to induce stimulation.
+The actual procedure involves delivering a sequence of magnetic pulses to the left lateral prefrontal cortex to induce stimulation.
 The magnetic pulses pass through the scalp and the skull to reach the target brain tissue.
 TMS activates the actual neurons by inducing an electrical current in the part of the brain cell called the axon.
 This current travels to the nerve cell body and then affects other connecting brain cells.
-This stimulation ultimately creates the powerful antidepressant effect.
+This stimulation ultimately creates a powerful antidepressant effect.
 TMS is indicated when conventional treatments for Major Depression have not worked.
-TMS is also an option for individuals who suffer from Major Depression and do not wish to take medications.
+It is also an option for individuals who suffer from Major Depression and do not wish to take medications.
 TMS was approved by the FDA for the indication of treatment resistant depression in 2008.
 Deep TMS, possible with the newer generation of TMS technology, was approved by the FDA for the indication of treatment resistant depression in 2013.

 The benefits of this have to do with both a more complete stimulation of the target area as well as some stimulation of the neighboring areas of the brain that interconnect with the target area.
-The risk of dramatically losing efficacy from deviating even just 1mm from the target area is greatly diminished using a Brainsway device, as compared to a traditional figure 8 coil, due to the larger and deeper area of stimulation.
+The risk of dramatically losing efficacy from deviating even just 1mm from the target area greatly declines using a Brainsway device, in comparison to a traditional figure 8 coil, due to the larger and deeper area of stimulation.
 The treatment session consists of up to 2,500 pulses delivered over a time span of approximately 20 minutes.
 This all helps yield higher rates of both response and remission of Treatment Resistant Depression.

-So we have seen what TMS can do, as far as having very high response and remission rates in severe grades of depression.
+So we have seen what TMS can do, as far as having a very high response and remission rates in severe grades of depression.
 What is TMS like though?
 The very first step is proper screening and evaluation.
 TMS has an FDA indication for Treatment Resistant Depression, although many practitioners have reported even better results in the non-resistant grades of Major Depression.
 Individuals do have the option of receiving TMS for a non-resistant grade of Major Depression, as an off-label usage of this medical technology.
 Insurances will only cover the FDA indication for Treatment Resistant Depression though.

 Appropriate candidates commonly also would have failed a course of psychotherapy.
 Some may have also even failed ECT.
-A medication “failure” is defined as not achieving an adequate response after reaching the maximum dose for at least 4 to 6 weeks, or not being able to tolerate the medication at any point in the dosing range.
+A medication “failure” is definable as not achieving an adequate response after reaching the maximum dose for at least 4 to 6 weeks, or not being able to tolerate the medication at any point in the dosing range.
 A “response” is most commonly defined as a 50% reduction in symptom intensity based on depression rating scales.
 Most people will appropriately determine a medication non-response by simply recalling that it did not make them feel much better.
 An antidepressant that once worked but at some point stopped working would also constitute a failure.

 TMS is a very safe and tolerable treatment with few medical exclusions.
 There are some conditions that not compatible with TMS though, and these must be screened for.
 The first situation is the presence of any metal in or near the head or any implanted medical devices.
 Examples include cochlear implants, implanted electrodes/stimulators, aneurysm clips or coils, stents, bullet fragments, jewelry and hair barrettes.
 Any metallic object within the magnetic field would be at risk for overheating or possibly moving.
 Implanted medical devices risk malfunctioning.
 Other exclusions include any history of aneurysms, seizures, stroke, brain surgery, neurologic disorders, and active substance abuse.
-Once a patient has been evaluated and screened for appropriateness for TMS, they can start treatment.
+Once a patient receives evaluation and screening for appropriateness for TMS, they can start treatment.

 The motor strip is the part of the brain responsible for controlling muscular movements.
 A significant portion of the motor strip represents the thumb and hand, which triggers thumb movement when stimulated at a specific location by a TMS machine.
-This location is used to determine how much energy is needed to elicit a muscular (in this case thumb) movement, which is the “motor threshold”.
+This location helps to determine how much energy it will take to elicit a muscular (in this case thumb) movement, which is the “motor threshold”.
 Treatment intensity is usually 120% of the motor threshold.
 This location also serves as the orientation point for the treatment location, which is 6cm towards the front of the brain.
 These measurements are all recorded on a fitted cap that is specific for each patient.
 Once the mapping and motor threshold determination phase is complete, treatment can begin.

 The first Deep TMS treatment session starts at 100% of the motor threshold, to allow the patient to acclimate to the treatment before going to a higher dose.
 The 100% dose is generally easier to tolerate than the target 120% dose.
-If the dose is gradually increased from 100% to 120%, most patients will acclimate well.
+If the dose gradually increases from 100% to 120%, most patients will acclimate well.
 Patients often describe a tapping sensation on the scalp, in addition to the sound of the electromagnetic pulse generation.
-The sound is similar to that of an MRI machine and is managed well with earplugs.
+The sound is similar to that of an MRI machine and is manageable well with earplugs.
 The tapping sensation is generally tolerable.

 Some patients will note an early response in the first 3 to 4 weeks but many will take at least 6 weeks to really derive substantial benefits.
 Many of the patients that did not get a response within 6 weeks still derive a good response later in the treatment course, indicating the need to follow through with at least 36 treatments.
 After a successful course with 36 to 42 treatments, some may not require any further treatment while others may need short booster courses of 3 to 6 treatments a few times a year.
-Overall the success rate is very high.
+Overall, the success rate is very high.

 In comparison to other forms of depression treatment, these are extraordinarily high rates.
 Anecdotal reports suggest that response rates in non-treatment resistant depression patients are even higher.
-This supports the growing belief that TMS may one day become a first line treatment for Major Depression.
+This supports the growing belief that TMS may one day become a first-line treatment for Major Depression.
 Patients have increasingly asked for TMS to treat their depression before waiting to fail on 4 different medications.
 With the unequivocal results, an exceptional side effect profile, and the ability to produce long-standing brain changes through induction of neuroplasticity, this is no surprise.
 This is why Deep TMS has become the great new hope for treatment resistant depression.

-Dr Rodriguez is the founder, CEO and Medical Director of the Delray Center For Brain Science, a true Brain Center which specializes in Treatment Resistant Depression, ADHD, OCD, Memory Disorders, and optimizing brain performance.
+Dr. Rodriguez is the founder, CEO and Medical Director of the Delray Center For Brain Science, a true Brain Center which specializes in Treatment Resistant Depression, ADHD, OCD, Memory Disorders, and optimizing brain performance.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.